96boards/documentation/ConsumerEdition/MediaTekX20/HardwareDocs/TestHWUserManual.rst

 Processor
 ---------

 MT6797 is a highly integrated application processor which uses an industry-leading Tri-Cluster Deca-Core CPU Architecture.
-The chip integrates Dual-core ARM@Cortex-A72 MPCoreTM  operating at up to 2.3GHz, Quad-core ARM@Cortex-A53 MPCoreTM operating at up to 1.85GHz, Quad-core ARM@Cortex-A53 MPCoreTM  operating at up to 1.4GHz, Quad-core Mail T880 operating at up to 700MHz  and  an ARM@Cortex-R4 MCU .
+The chip integrates Dual-core ARM@Cortex-A72 MPCoreTM  operating at up to 2.3GHz, Quad-core ARM@Cortex-A53 MPCoreTM operating at up to 1.85GHz, Quad-core ARM@Cortex-A53 MPCoreTM  operating at up to 1.4GHz, Quad-core Mali-T880 operating at up to 700MHz  and  an ARM@Cortex-R4 MCU .
 In addition, an extensive set of interfaces and connectivity peripherals are included to interface to cameras, touch-screen displays and MMC/SD cards.MT6797 also embodies wireless communication device, including WLAN, Bluetooth and GPS.

 PMIC
 ----